Circa 2014, before his passing on February 19, 2019, R.I.P. Karl Lagerfeld stalked me.

 How are we to take this?
 From a man who said, “Everything I say is a joke.
 I myself am a joke.”

-It is easy to criticize the fashion industry for their exploitation of women and workers, but as an optimist, I have to believe they know that and want to do better.
-I trust women to use fashion as self-expression versus competition, and I’m excited about a future that includes fair-trade fashionable clothing made by well-treated workers.
+It is easy to criticize the fashion industry for their exploitation of women and workers, but as an optimist, I believe they know that and want to do better.
+I trust women to use fashion as self-expression versus an endless competition, and I’m excited about a future that includes fair-trade fashionable clothing made by well-treated workers.

 I do not need to have met Karl personally to know that he loves women and loves when they look and feel beautiful.